 Fortunately, PL/SQL makes it easy for developers to control the amount of memory used in a BULK COLLECT operation by using the LIMIT clause.
 Suppose I need to retrieve all the rows from the employees table and then perform some compensation analysis on each row.
-Very concise, elegant, and efficient code.
-Code Listing 1: Using BULK COLLECT with LIMIT clause The statement 1.
+Kicking the %NOTFOUND Habit 1.
 Oracle Bulk Binds (BULK COLLECT & FORALL)and Record Processing.
 This article is an update of one written for Oracle 8i ( Bulk Binds ) which includes new features available in Oracle 9i Release 2 and beyond.
 Related articles.
 Introduction Oracle uses two engines to process PL/SQL code.
 All procedural code is handled by the PL/SQL engine while all SQL is handled by the SQL statement executor, or SQL engine.

 There is an overhead associated with each context switch between the two engines.
 In Oracle8i a collection must be defined for every column bound to the DML which can make the code rather long winded.
 Bulk binds can improve the performance when loading collections from a queries.
+CREATE TABLE bulk_collect_test AS SELECT owner, object_name, object_id FROM all_objects; The following code compares the time taken to populate a collection manually and using a bulk bind.
+We can see the improvement associated with bulk operations to reduce context switches.
+Note.
+Note.
+Oracle9i Release 2 also allows updates using record definitions by using the ROW keyword.
 Oracle Joins Where Clause Join Left Right Outer.
 The JOIN operation - SQLZOO.
 JOIN and UEFA EURO 2012 This tutorial introduces JOIN which allows you to use data from two or more tables.